Six tips for keeping your finances on track

 - If you’re making the minimum payment or more

-5 Save for retirement
+5 Prepare for living longer in retirement

 - Saving at least enough to earn your employer’s full matching contribution—and more, if you can